Azimuthal anisotropy of heavy-flavour decay electrons in p-Pb collisions at $ \sqrt{s_{\rm NN}}$ = 5.02 TeV

 In summary, we report the measurement of $v_{2}$ for open heavy-flavour particles at mid-rapidity in high-multiplicity p--Pb collisions.
 The analysis was carried out via a Fourier decomposition of the azimuthal correlation distribution between heavy-flavour decay electrons and charged particles.
-After the removal of the jet contribution a $V_{2\Delta}$-like modulation was obtained in the high-multiplicity correlation distributions, similarly to what was previously observed for light-flavour di-hadron correlations.
-A fit to the correlation distributions was used to characterise the modulation.
-The heavy-flavour decay electron $v_{2}$ was found to have similar magnitude to the charged particle $v_{2}$ in the common $p_{\rm T}$ interval~\cite{Abelev:2012ola}.
+After removing the jet contribution and fitting the high-multiplicity correlation distributions, a $V_{2\Delta}$-like modulation was obtained, qualitatively similar to the one observed for charged particles \cite{Abelev:2012ola}.
 The measured heavy-flavour decay electron $v_{2}$ is positive with a significance of more than 5$\sigma$ in the $1.5 < p_{\rm T}^{\rm e} < 4$ GeV/$c$ range.
-This measurement complements previous measurements for light-flavour hadrons~\cite{Abelev:2012ola}, providing new information on the behaviour of heavy-flavour hadrons to understand the azimuthal anisotropies observed in small collision systems.
+Its values are possibly lower than charged-particle $v_2$~\cite{Abelev:2012ola}, and similar to inclusive muon $v_2$ at large rapidity~\cite{Adam:2015bka}.
+Complementing previous results for light-flavour hadrons~\cite{Abelev:2012ola}, this measurement provides new information on the behaviour of heavy-flavour hadrons to understand the azimuthal anisotropies observed in small collision systems.